Gibson 10 Ks, Gallo 2 HRs for Rangers in 8-0 win over Royals - WHIZ News

 Royals: Manager Mike Matheny said lefty Danny Duffy is feeling good, and that the Royals would “like to keep him that way.”
 Duffy on Friday night made only his second relief appearance in 122 games since becoming a full-time starter during the 2016 season.
 He threw two innings in his start Wednesday, when he came back from missing six weeks with a forearm flexor strain.

-Rangers: Calhoun was hit on his left forearm and initially stayed in the game, though he kept grabbing near his left wrist while on the bases before scoring on Trevino’s double.
+Rangers: Calhoun initially stayed in the game, though he kept grabbing near his left wrist while on the bases before scoring on Trevino’s double.
 Andy Ibañez replaced Calhoun at DH in the third.
+Woodward said the Rangers didn’t a full prognosis, but Calhoun will miss significant time.

 UP NEXT